-This leave benefit is for employees of Rensselaer at Hartford only.
+This leave benefit is for staff of Rensselaer at Work (Hartford) only.
 Employees can begin to utilize this benefit in 2022.
 For more information about eligibility, maximum leave benefit and pay benefit information please refer to the Connecticut Paid Leave website.

 - Aflac is the designated administrator for CTPFL.
 Contact your assigned Case Manager or AFLAC can be reached at (877) 499-8606 with regards to your claim